carlocrza/website/README.md

-# personal website
+# carloc.me

+This is the source of my person website found at [carloc.me](https://carloc.me).

-Created using a modified version of the [minimal jekyll theme](https://github.com/pages-themes/minimal).
+Created with Jekyll using a modified [minimal theme](https://github.com/pages-themes/minimal).